Tile a bathtub

 Overview of Materials

 Once the foundation for the bathtub surround has been laid, the question arises as to which material is best suited.
-There are a whole range of options here:
+There are quite a few options to choose from:

 Tiles

 A classic look that fits perfectly into most bathrooms.
-Tiling around a Bathtub is done just like regular tiling.
+Tiling a bathtub is done just like regular tiling.
 The advantages include the usual durability and moisture resistance.

 Vinyl

-If you're going for a seamless bathroom, you should cover the bathtub without tiles.
+If you're going for a seamless bathroom, you should cover the bathtub without using tiles.
 Vinyl is a versatile material for this purpose, as it can be easily adapted to different styles and is well-suited for wet areas.
-Additionally, covering the bathtub with vinyl creates a particularly seamless transition between the floor and the tub.
+In addition, covering the bathtub with vinyl creates a particularly seamless transition between the floor and the tub.

-Cladding a bathtub with wood is particularly well-suited for a natural-style bathroom, as it creates a lively, warm atmosphere.
+Cladding a bathtub with wood is particularly well-suited for a natural-style bathroom, helping to create a lively, warm atmosphere.
 If you’re primarily concerned with aesthetics rather than using real wood in the bathroom, you can opt for a wood-look bathtub cladding instead.

 Natural stone